Pretenders (album): Release

 Pretenders debuted at number one on the UK Albums Chart in the week of its release and stayed there for four consecutive weeks.
 It also made the top 10 on the Billboard 200 and was certified platinum during 1982 by the RIAA.

 Pretenders was remastered and re-released in 2006 and included a bonus disc of demos, B-sides and live cuts, many previously unreleased.
 "Cuban Slide" and "Porcelain" originally appeared as B-sides to "Talk of the Town" and "Message of Love", while "Swinging London" and "Nervous But Shy" both appeared on the flip side of "Brass in Pocket".
 The Regents Park demo of "Stop Your Sobbing" was included initially as a flexi-single in the May 1981 edition of Flexipop magazine.
 The tracks "Message of Love", "Talk of the Town", "Porcelain" and "Cuban Slide" alongside a live version of the album's opening track, "Precious", were released on a follow-up EP entitled Extended Play soon after.

 Pretenders was also reissued in 2009 by Audio Fidelity as a limited-edition audiophile gold CD, using the original master tapes.
 However, this remaster suffered from unauthorized, heavy limiting supposedly applied after engineer Steve Hoffman's digital master was created and approved for CD manufacturing.
 The song "The Phone Call" is missing some of the telephone effects on this release because the effects were "flown in" after the master was completed for the song and, as a result, were not on the original master tape.
 There were no bonus tracks included.

 A shortened version of "Tequila" would be performed nearly 15 years later on the Last of the Independents.
-"Sabre Dance" features Chrissie Hynde singing portions of "Stop Your Sobbing" over lengthy solos by James Honeyman-Scott and Martin Chambers' insistent drumming, making it a truly unique version.
+"Sabre Dance" features Chrissie Hynde singing portions of "Stop Your Sobbing" over solos by James Honeyman-Scott.

-A cover version of "Brass in Pocket" and the master version of "Precious" are available as downloadable content for Rock Band.
+A cover version of "Brass in Pocket" and the master version of "Precious" were released as downloadable content for Rock Band.

+A cover version of “Tattooed Love Boys” was featured as a playable track in the rhythm video game Guitar Hero II.

 Another deluxe edition of the album, curated by Hynde, was released on 5 November 2021 and features the original album remastered by Chris Thomas, alongside demos, rarities, and many live performances.
 These include BBC sessions on The Kid Jensen Show, and performances at The Paris Theatre in London and Paradise Theater in Boston.